 Picking up the ball on the left, Lainez stood up the defender before using his acceleration to drive into the penalty area, picking out a team-mate with a low cut-back, only for the chance to go to waste.

 It was a remarkable introduction from the then-18-year-old but the rest of his maiden season in Seville struggled to live up to that seductive first impression.
-In fact, Lainez has been linked with a move away from the Benito Villamarín this summer with a loan return to América one option while Serie A side Lazio have also been linked.
+In fact, Lainez has been linked with a move away from the Benito Villamarín this summer with a linked.